apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 After `close()` is invoked, all subsequent `write()` calls on the stream MUST fail with an `IOException`.

-Any locking/leaseholding mechanism is also required to release its lock/lease.
+Any locking/leaseholding mechanism MUST release its lock/lease.

 ```python
 Stream'.open = false